-This would be the business you start that slows the building of land fills.
-If you have demand in your area for things that can be created from recycled materials, than it may be worth a look to model out some scenarios.
+This would be the business you start that slows the building of landfills.
+If you have demand in your area for things that can be created from recycled materials, then it may be worth a look to model out some scenarios.

 |Industry||Biogas, General Excel Financial Models, Manufacturing, Renewable Energy|

 |Summary||A user friendly excel model that allows the user to plan out possible scenarios specific to the recycling business (up to 10 years).
 (Acquiring materials (cast-offs) and turning this into something valuable for others to use.|

 |Use Cases||Business Valuation, Cash Flow Analysis, Cash Flow Projections, Cash on Cash Yield, Cash-on-Cash, CFO, Conversion, Dashboard, DCF Model, Debt Amortization, Debt Schedule, Discount Rate, Excel, Financial Feasibility, Financial Projections, Forecast, Forecasting, IRR, Pro-Forma, Profitability Analysis, Revenue Projections, ROI, Sensitivity Analysis, Startup Financial Models, Terminal Value, Valuation|

 Its a good sheet